uswds/uswds-site/pages/patterns/create-a-profile/gender-or-sex.md

 permalink: /patterns/create-a-profile/gender-or-sex/
 layout: styleguide
 category: Patterns
-lead: The Sex or Gender pattern helps users to feel comfortable and confident that their information is being used to identify them the way they choose or in a manner that will assist the user.
+lead: The sex or gender pattern allows users to provide gender identify and biological sex information in the most accurate and respectful manner possible.
 ---

 ## What problem does this solve?